ajay-dhangar/ajay-dhangar.github.io/docs/html/intro-html.md

 ## How to use HTML?

+To use HTML, you need to understand the basic structure of an HTML document.
+An HTML document consists of the following elements:

+- `<!DOCTYPE html>`: This declaration defines the document type and version of HTML being used.
+- `<html>`: The root element of an HTML document.
+- `<head>`: The container for metadata and other information about the document.
+- `<title>`: The title of the document, displayed in the browser's title bar or tab.
+- `<body>`: The container for the visible content of the document.

+Within the `<body>` element, you can use various HTML tags to create different types of content, such as headings, paragraphs, lists, links, images, and more.

 HTML can be used in a lot of different ways.
-Here are a few examples:
+Here's an example of a basic HTML document:

 ### 1. HTML Can Create a Web Page